 Laid-back breastfeeding, or Biological Nurturing, means getting comfortable with your baby and encouraging you and your baby’s natural breastfeeding instincts.

 - Dress yourself and your baby as you choose.
-Mother and baby skin-to-skin is good option too.
+You and your baby skin-to-skin is good option too.

 - Position yourself comfortably in bed, on the couch, or in a recliner with back support, and pillows to also support your head, shoulders, arms.
 Lean back, with your pillows for support.
-When you comfortably lean back, and put your baby on your chest, gravity will keep him in position with his body molded to yours.
+When you comfortably lean back, and put your baby on your chest, gravity will keep your baby in position with their body molded to yours.

 - Let your baby’s cheek rest somewhere near your bare breast.
-Rub your nipple on baby’s upper lip to encourage baby to open wide.
+Rub your nipple on your baby’s upper lip to encourage them to open wide.
 Bring your baby close.
-Have his chin touch your breast first, and then his nose will touch your breast.
+Have their chin touch your breast first, and then their nose will touch your breast.

-- Position baby close to you, with hips flexed, so that he does not have to turn his head to reach your breast.
-Baby’s feet need to be supported by your body so they don’t dangle in the air.
+- Position your baby close to you, with hips flexed, so that they do not have to turn their head to reach your breast.
+Your baby’s feet need to be supported by your body so they don’t dangle in the air.

 - Use one hand to hold your breast as needed and the other hand to support baby’s thigh or bottom.

-- If you feel pain, detach baby gently by using your finger to touch the corner of baby’s mouth and try again.
+- If you feel pain, detach your baby gently by using your finger to touch the corner of your baby’s mouth and try again.

 - Relax and enjoy each other.